Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 - Mission: Space

 - Turtle Talk with Crush

 But if you want to see all these attractions and meet and greets with low waits, then two days with one early morning will be your best bet.
 Pre-book as your Tier Ones Frozen Ever After and one of Test Track and Soarin’.
-See the other at park open.
+See the other of these two at park open.